Shaila96/simple-shell/README.md

-# A Simple Shell
+# Unix Based Shell

-The Simple Shell is an implementation of command language interpreter with processes and input/output redirection.
+The Shell is an implementation of command language interpreter with processes and input/output redirection.
+This program simulates the working of command line interface in Unix-like environment.